martinthomson/http-replay/draft-thomson-http-replay.md

 with the `Early-Data` header field set to "1" (i.e., it adds it if not present in the request).

-An intermediary MUST NOT add this header field with a value of "0" or remove it if it has a value of "1".
+An intermediary MUST NOT remove this header field if it is present in a request.

 The `Early-Data` header field is not intended for use by user agents (that is, the original initiator of a request).
 Sending a request in early data implies